django/birthday20/content/_index.md

 ---
-title: "Happy birthday Django 🎂 🥳 🎁 🌈 🚀 🦄"
+title: "Happy birthday Django<br>
+🎂 🥳 🎁 🌈 🚀 🦄"
 date: "2025-07-03"
 draft: false

 params:
-  cssClassSuffix: "main"
+  hide_hero: True
+  landing_page: True
   subtitle: "Here's to your future!
 And to celebrate your past!"
   subsubtitle: "Celebrating 20 years of the Django web framework - join or initiate a local birthday event, and check out special online events."